mvpurin/Test-Guru/README.md

 * [Project status](#project-status)

 ## General info
-It is a Ruby on Rails applications which helps users to create new tests and try to pass them with ability of getting awards in case of success.
+It is a Ruby on Rails application which helps users to create new tests and try to pass them with ability of getting awards in case of success.

 ## Technologies
 Project is created with: